 Matt 24:16-18/Mark 13:15-16Luke 21:21-22Revelation

-those who are in Judea must flee to the mountains – on the physical level, Jesus refers to the siege of Jerusalem, but on the spiritual level, Jesus refers to the Woman, New Jerusalem, that flew into the wilderness to escape from the serpent.
+those who are in Judea must flee to the mountains – on the physical level, Jesus refers to the siege of Jerusalem, but on the spiritual level, Jesus refers to the Woman, the Bride of Christ, that flew into the wilderness to escape from the serpent.
 (Revelation 12:6,14).

 Let him who is on the housetop – the same expression is used also in Luke 17:31, where the appearance of Christ is described, but here in Matthew, we are describing the appearance of the Antichrist.
 In both cases, the warning is the same.
 We must give ourselves wholly to the attention of our salvation.
 This is explained in Luke 17:32, do not look back, as Lot’s wife did.

-those who are in Judea must flee to the mountains – on the physical level, Jesus refers to the siege of Jerusalem, but on the spiritual level, Jesus refers to the Woman, New Jerusalem, that flew into the wilderness to escape from the serpent (Revelation 12:6,14).
+those who are in Judea must flee to the mountains – on the physical level, Jesus refers to the siege of Jerusalem, but on the spiritual level, Jesus refers to the Woman, the Bride of Christ, that flew into the wilderness to escape from the serpent (Revelation 12:6,14).

-New Jerusalem flew into the wilderness for time, times and half a time to be nourished away from the presence of the serpent (Revelation 12:6,14).
-No longer having the testimony of the Holy Spirit, the saints overcame by the blood of the Lamb and the word of their testimony (Rev 12:11;17).
+The Bride of Christ flew into the wilderness for time, times and half a time to be nourished away from the presence of the serpent (Revelation 12:6,14).
+No longer having the testimony of the holy spirit, the saints overcame by the blood of the Lamb and the word of their testimony (Rev 12:11;17).

 19 But woe to those who are with child and to nursing mothers in those days!
 20 Pray that your flight will not be in the winter, nor on a Sabbath,